Symmetry Type Graphs on 4-Orbit maps: Acknowledgements

 \section{Acknowledgements}

 The second author was partially supported by UNIVERSIDAD NACIONAL DE COLOMBIA, SEDE MANIZALES.
-Camilo Ram\'irez Maluendas have dedicated this work to his beautiful family: Marbella and Emilio, in appreciation of their love and support.
+Camilo Ram\'irez Maluendas has dedicated this work to his beautiful family: Marbella and Emilio, in appreciation of their love and support.

 The third author wishes to thank her colleagues Alexander and Camilo for their valuable teachings, dedication and support.
-In addition, the author thanks to he Fundaci\'on Universitaria Konrad Lorenz for the support.
+In addition, the author thanks to the Fundaci\'on Universitaria Konrad Lorenz for the support.